chrisconlon/sin_taxes/README.md

     cd code
     ./runall.sh

+6. After the files numbered 0\_ through 3\_, the remaining files that generate tables and figures can be run in any order.

 ### Kilts/NielsenIQ Data
 - We cannot include the Kilts/NielsenIQ data directly in this package but information on acquiring the data for academic researchers is available at [https://www.chicagobooth.edu/research/kilts/datasets/nielseniq-nielsen](https://www.chicagobooth.edu/research/kilts/datasets/nielseniq-nielsen)